nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
-* Continuing from the previous example, `edit 1 o/Pauline Tan t/German Sheppard` will change the owner's name and the tag of Woofie from 'Bulldog' to 'German Sheppard'.
+* Continuing from the previous example, `edit 1 o/Pauline Tan t/German Sheppard` will change the owner's name and the breed of Woofie from 'Bulldog' to 'German Sheppard'.

 ### Mark a pet as present: `present`